• HOME

 THE PFISTER HOTEL - Milwaukee Wisconsin - 2001

-This trio played every Friday and Saturday for seven years in a wonderful glass walled room called "Blu" on the 23rd floor of this historic hotel.
-On a clear day it has the best view of Lake Michigan in the city.
-Jack began playing here in 1972.
+Jack began playing here in 1970.
 He played with Al Martino, Trini Lopez, John Gary, Lana Cantrell, Gloria Loring, Jimmy Rodgers, Lani Kazan and many other stars during the 6 night a week name artist policy.
+Jack has played at the Pfister in many configurations for 53 years.

 PictureL-R: Jack, Bill Martin